Maurice-Yu/Projects-2021-2022/README.md

 My first introduction to cache aware programing and function abstraction using C. I learned how there are many optimizations beyond big O there were.
 Function pointers were a tough one to design and impliment.
 Learned not to use C when possible
 # Web Server: fall 2022
 My third group project and my first introduction to multithreaded programs.
 There is so much to keep track of when multithreading.
 I can understand how there can easily be bugs in webservers.
+# Web Browser: fall 2022
+Learned things like inter-process communication and socket programming, as well as improving my understanding of multithreaded/concurent programs.